SwitchZer/Hire-Job-App/README.md

 # Peworld Web

 Peworld is a website that facilitates the search and recruitment of professional web/mobile developers.
-On this platform, workers can upload their personal information, portfolio and work experience, which can be searched and selected by recruiters.
+On this platform, workers can upload their personal information, portfolio and work experience, which can then be searched and selected by users who act as recruiters.

 ## Tech Stack